-Anyway, when they announce a new LE, you know that you’re in for something special.
+Anyway, when they announce a new LE, you know that you're in for something special.
 Unlike most brands, which are content to change a dial or PVD a case here and there and call it a day, when Bremont does it they go absolutely mental.
-(A quick look back at some of their past Les will bear the truth of this statement out.)
-Well, we’re pleased to say that nothing about their M.O. has changed with their latest and greatest, the DH-88 Comet, so named for the record-breaking de Havilland aircraft which, against all odds, won the MacRobertson International Air Race in 1934, and in the process set a world record that stood until 2010.
+(A quick look back at some of their past LEs will bear out the truth of this statement.)
+Well, we're pleased to say that nothing about their modus operandi has changed with their latest and greatest, the DH-88 Comet, so named for the record-breaking de Havilland aircraft which, against all odds, won the MacRobertson International Air Race in 1934, and in the process set a world record that stood until 2010.

 Nick English, co-founder of Bremont Watches, addresses the crowd

 And what of the watch?
 It's a stunner, plain and simple, but as with their past LEs, the beauty is more than skin deep, as the rotor includes wood used in the frame of the original aircraft.

 Pictured here in stainless steel, the DH-88 is also available in a series of 82 pcs in rose gold

 The DH-88 is now officially one of our favorite Bremont LEs, and we have it on good authority that one will be winging it's way into the collection of one of our members.
 (Congrats, V!)

 What's next for our friends across the pond?
 What new madness can we expect from their skunk works in Henley-on-Thames?
 Only time will tell, but in the meantime you can bet your last pound sterling that they're having an absolutely smashing time cooking it up.